Fade (Kanye West song): Background

-The music video for "Fade" was directed by the University of Southern California (USC) graduate Eli Linnetz, who first met West when he was working on his 2011 collaborative studio album Watch the Throne with fellow rapper Jay-Z. Linnetz explained that he ended up meeting West after the rapper had tweeted about his creative company DONDA and subsequently received an email from a friend of Linnetz's, with West replying to the friend.
-He recalled that him and West "started working on a bunch of writing projects together" before Linnetz went back to the USC to study screenwriting.
+The music video for "Fade" was directed by the University of Southern California (USC) graduate Eli Linnetz, who first met West when he was working on his 2011 collaborative studio album Watch the Throne with fellow rapper Jay-Z. Linnetz explained that he ended up meeting West after the rapper had tweeted about his creative company Donda and subsequently received an email from a friend of Linnetz's, with West replying to the friend.
+He recalled that he and West "started working on a bunch of writing projects together" before Linnetz went back to the USC to study screenwriting.
 Linnetz elaborated on his time at the USC, saying his scholarship involved "working in the costume department, sewing clothing" and that he "was gathering these skills that ended up being perfect for a Kanye West environment."
 Three weeks before the shooting of the video, West's GOOD Music labelmate Teyana Taylor was made aware that she was set to have a cameo.
 Linnetz said West emailed him "superlate at night" and requested him to direct the music video, noting he wanted Taylor to dance and her husband Iman Shumpert to also make an appearance.
 He admitted West used Taylor and Shumpert for displaying real love in the video, which West had previously done by appearing alongside his wife Kim Kardashian in the music video for his single "Bound 2" (2013).
 Linnetz revealed that West was there for the entirety of the shooting, being "super involved with every detail."
 According to Linnetz, the visual drew inspiration from a variety of media, including 1970s and 1980s pornography, the film Flashdance (1983), John Carpenter films, 1986 film The Fly, and the Olympics.
-As a result of her being the lead star, Taylor was exposed to people that weren't aware of who she was before.
+As a result of her being the lead star, Taylor was exposed to people who weren't aware of who she was before.

 During West's appearance at the 2016 MTV Video Music Awards on August 28, the rapper had free rein to do whatever he wanted.
 West premiered the music video at the ceremony, after saying earlier that he "came here to present my new video."
 Of the premiere, Taylor admitted she was nervous and recalled being like, "Oh my god, it's tonight!
 Do I look good?
 Do I look great?
 Is he going to change his mind and not premiere it?"
 The same day as its premiere, the video was made available exclusively on Tidal for one week.
 It was later uploaded to West's YouTube channel on September 6, 2016.